ThomasPark20/ObsidianBackup/Zettelkasten/9 principles of Sherman Kent’s analytic doctrine.md

 		- AS LONG AS YOU HAVE THE BASIS THAT IS CLEAR
 			- Such as alternative assumptions and different interpretations of information
 #### 6. Systematic Use of Outside Experts
 	- This is a no brainer.
-Why do we d
+Why do scholars practice peer reviews?
-2. Focus on Policymaker Concerns
-	- Accomodate policymakers (clients)
-		- Produce assessments timed to their decision cycle
-		- Produce assessments focused on their learning curve.
-			- Actionable intelligience.
-Concise and simple to understand.
+#### 7. Collective Responsibility for Judgement
-	- Anticipate policymakers
+	-
-		- Attentive to problems not yet on the policymaker's minds.
 3. Focus on Policymaker Concerns
 	- Accomodate policymakers (clients)
 		- Produce assessments timed to their decision cycle